flex-development/dist-tag/CONTRIBUTING.md

 - `perf(web): decrease page loading time #26`
 - `release: @flex-development/dist-tag@1.0.0 #13`

-## Releasing
+## Deployment

 > Note: Package and release publication is executed via GitHub workflow.\
 > This is so invalid or malicious versions cannot be published without merging those
 > changes into `main` first.

-Before releasing, the following steps must be completed:
+Before deploying, the following steps must be completed:

 1. Schedule a code freeze
 2. Decide what type of version bump the package needs